 usually, this is more a personal goal, like losing 10 pounds before your cousin’s wedding on August 4.
 But it can also be a goal for the whole family, like eating at least one all-organic meal a week.
 You can add that to your meal plans every week.

 you could take a course to get better at your job.
 If you are a teacher, for example, you can take a course on how to bring technology into the classroom and give yourself a deadline on when you want to implement what you have learned.

 You can also make a distinction between:

-Long-term goals are usually broken up in short-term goals.
+Long-term goals are usually broken up into short-term goals.
 If a personal goal would be to read 50 books in one year, that could be very daunting.
 50 books could be a lot.
-But if you break it up into 1 book a week or even to read 15 pages a day, that wouldn’t be so hard, right?
+But if you break it up into 1 book a week or even read 15 pages a day, that wouldn’t be so hard, right?
 And every book read is a check off of your list.